 - 1/4 tsp freshly cracked black pepper ($0.02)

 - Chop the cooked chicken and the apple into small pieces.
 Finely dice the red onion.

 - Place the chicken, apple, onion, and dried cranberries in a large bowl.

 - Combine the mayonnaise, yogurt, Dijon, red wine vinegar, salt, and pepper in a bowl.
 Stir until smooth.

 - Pour the dressing over the salad ingredients in the bowl and stir until everything is coated.
 Serve immediately or refrigerate until ready to eat.

 How to Make Chicken Salad with Apples – Step By Step Photos

-Place the diced apple, onion, chicken, and dried cranberries in a bowl.
+Add the chopped chicken, diced apple, diced red onion, and ¼ cup dried cranberries to a bowl.